Epidemiologic Methods I

 - Conduct an epidemiological analysis of population health data, including the analysis and interpretation of incidence rates, prevalence, attributable risks, relative risks, and odds-ratios.

-- Discuss the concept and approaches to causation from an epidemiological perspective.
+- Discuss the concept and different approaches to causation from an epidemiological perspective.

 - Describe and differentiate the concepts of bias, confounding and random error.